-Regular cannabis consumption helps build up a tolerance to the plant's beneficial effects.
-At first, this is helpful, as it helps us tolerate more than a little dose.
-However, in time, our tolerances can lessen the effects we receive from consuming.
+Regular cannabis consumption helps build up a tolerance to the plant's intoxicating effects.
+This is helpful for many medical cannabis consumers, as it helps us tolerate more than a small dose but still find relief from the other benefits of cannabis.

-The result can be a drain for consumers in several ways.
-The tolerance uptick reduces the plant's positive effects while consumers pay more to regain those lost results.
+The tolerance uptick reduces the plant's intoxicating effects, while consumers who are seeking those effects pay more to regain those lost results.

 The good news is that the results can be reversed with a tolerance break or t-break.
 If you can abstain for a few weeks, you may see your dispensary costs and weed tolerance lessen.